MainulDip/AndroidDevStudy/JetpackCompose/Migrating-To-Compose.md

 ### Compose with ViewModel and LiveData + DataBinding
-Composables don't have their own ViewModel instances, the same instance is shared between the composables and the lifecycle owner that hosts that Compose code (either Activity or Fragment).
+Composables don't have their own ViewModel instances, the same instance is need to share from Fragment/Activity to the ComposeView.
 * Pass the `ViewModel` from Activity/Fragment to `Composable Fn` as parameter.

 * When the `ViewModel` is injected to a Composable, LiveData is available too.
 Use `LiveData.observeAsState()` to observe changes.
-It will represent State.
+It will represent its values as a `State` object.

+### Using LiveData with ComposeView:
+As values emitted by the LiveData can be null, you'd need to wrap its usage in a null check.
+Because of that, and for reusability, it's best to split the LiveData consumption and listening in different composable.